solemanehasan/twitter-alerts/README.md

 ## Test Whether it Works

-1) Replace every reference of “brothaakhee” with your own Twitter ID in the "accounts.py" file
+1) Replace every reference of “brothaakhee” with your own Twitter Handle and ID in the "accounts.py" file Use http://gettwitterid.com/?user_name=BobJohn68918112&submit=GET+USER+ID to get the Twitter ID for your Twitter Handle/Username.

 Use `python3 consumer.py` to start streaming listener, or use supervisor to keep the process running.

 ```

 Each account you want to follow should be added to `consumer.py` through its ID.
 The ID should be a string.
-Use an online tool to look up a twitter handle's ID, and then map that to a variable with the name of the handle.
+Use an online tool(http://gettwitterid.com/?user_name=BobJohn68918112&submit=GET+USER+ID ) to look up a twitter handle's ID, and then map that to a variable with the name of the handle.

 `brothaakhee = '123456'`